 will be run; older patients may have already had this done or we will draw blood the morning of the procedure.
 This blood work helps monitor the status of the patient’s major organs (kidneys and liver) which help the body metabolize the anesthesia.
 The blood work also checks other parameters to help determine healing ability, blood clotting ability and general health status of the patient.
 This blood work may also be baseline for your pet by which we can monitor trends throughout their life.

 - An I.V. catheter may be placed in a leg where a spot of hair has been shaved and fluids will be administered during your pet’s procedure.
-This helps us maintain adequate blood pressure and provides immediate access to the bloodstream if the need arises to administer emergency medication as well as prevents dehydration since your pet has been fasted since the night before the procedure.
+This helps us maintain adequate blood pressure by being able to provide fluid therapy and provides immediate access to the bloodstream if the need arises to administer emergency medication as well as prevents dehydration since your pet has been fasted since the night before the procedure.
 For shorter procedures or those not involving general anesthesia, an I.V. catheter may not be used and subcutaneous fluids may be given instead

 The skin surrounding the surgical area will be clipped and scrubbed with an antiseptic.
 Equipment used will be sterilized, and surgery personnel will antiseptically scrub and wear gloves, masks, and gowns and caps during the operation..